michalhercik/RecSIS/docs/how-to-extend.md

   // place for error handling configuration
 }
 ```
-Also, you would have to update the `ErrorHanlder` struct in `error.go` file.
+Also, you would have to update the `ErrorHandler` struct in `error.go` file.
 ```go
 type ErrorHandler struct {
 	Page Page